library(tidyverse)

 When we use it with textstat_keyness we are indicating that we want the papers with discipline_cat equal to “acad” to be our target corpus.
 The everything else (i.e., “acad” == FALSE) will be the reference corpus.

-The specific method we’re using is log-likelihood, which is designated by “lr”.
+The specific method we’re using is the likelihood ratio test, which is designated by “lr”.
 Thus keyness will show the tokens that are more frequent in papers written for the academic text-type vs. those written for other text-types.

 Code